gdumitrescu/modular-sass/README.md

 ### Usage

- - a starting point for Sass files in a specific project
+ - a starting point for Sass files in a new project
  - import as submodule/subtree in other projects